Follow the step by step process or choose what situation that best describes you:

 Degree Programs

-The State Bar of Arizona has ruled that all applicants to take the bar exam must have a Juris Doctor (JD) degree from an ABA-approved law schools.
+The State Bar of Arizona has ruled that all applicants to take the bar exam must have a Juris Doctor (JD) degree from an ABA-approved law school.
 Arizona’s ABA-approved law schools also offer varying degree programs for legal students.
 These include:

 If you have your J.D. degree from an ABA-approved law school and are over 21 years of age, of good moral character, and mentally, emotionally and physically able to practice law, the State Bar of Arizona welcomes you to take its bar exam.
 (The other two methods of admission to the Arizona bar, admission on motion and admission by transfer of Uniform Bar Exam score from another jurisdiction, will be discussed later in this step).